-Federal Stafford Loans are low interest loans that are insured by a guarantee agency and made to the student by a lender such as a bank, credit union, or savings and loan association.
+Federal Stafford loans are low-interest loans that are insured by a guarantee agency and made to the student by a lender such as a bank, credit union, or savings and loan association.
+The Subsidized Stafford Loan is awarded based on financial need.